david618/Centos/Samba.md

 ```

-Now test from another server with a user not authoeized.
+Now test from another server with a user not authorized.
 ```
 su - user1
 smbclient -L //s1